noiseprotocol/noise_spec/noise.md

 7.1 Pattern validity
 ----------------------

-Noise patterns must be **valid** in two senses:
+Noise patterns must be **valid** in the following senses:

  * Parties can only send static public keys they possess, or perform DH between keys they possess.

- * Because Noise uses ephemeral public keys as nonces, parties must send an ephemeral public key as the first token of the first message they send.
+ * Because Noise uses ephemeral public keys as random PSK nonces, parties must send an ephemeral public key as the first token of the first message they send.

-   Also, parties must not send encrypted data (i.e. static public keys and payloads) unless they have performed DH between their current ephemeral and all of the other party's key pairs.
+ * Parties must not send static public keys and payloads, nor complete the handshake, unless they have performed DH between their current ephemeral and all of the other party's current key pairs.
+This provides good forward secrecy and authentication.
+This also prevents subtle attacks where an invalid public key could be used to force a DH output to a constant value (e.g. zero), thus nullifying the randomizing effect of one party's ephemeral, and triggering catastrophic reuse of a `"dhss"`-derived key.

 Patterns failing the first check will obviously abort the program.
-Patterns failing the second check could result in subtle but catastrophic security flaws.
+Patterns failing the second and third checks could result in subtle but catastrophic security flaws.

 7.2.
 One-way patterns
 ----------------------